Himolde-IBE110/Labs/Security/README.md

 4. No collisions: Given the size difference between the input and output two different messages can produce a collision, but finding such a collision should be computationally unfeasible.

 ### Question 1: Practice the validity of these properties in the SHA256 algorithm.
-For this you can use the website https://anders.com/blockchain/hash .
+In this exercise you can use the website https://anders.com/blockchain/hash .
 In that page you have a text block where you may write text and see the value returned by the SHA256 function when applied to that text.
 Write a text inside the text block and see how the string below changes.
 Also note that the hash output in this function is always 256 bits long.

 ### MD5: RFC 1321: The MD5 message-digest algorithm